stomt/universal-push-notifications/README.md

 # universal-push-notifications

-Web app template which can handle push notifications on most platforms
+Web app template which can handle push notifications on most platforms.

-## Chrome/Firefox Support
+## Chrome/Firefox/Opera Support using Service Workers

-- serve the `www` folder on localhost and click the request permissions button
+Serve the `www` folder on localhost and open `www/firebase.html`.

 ## Safari Support

-TODO
+The safari support requires you to serve `www/safari.html` on the domain you specified at apple.

 ## Install Phonegap Support